OscarS05/Trello-like-project-api/README.md

 **Note**
 The authentication system, along with the creation of lists and cards, is part of the Software Analysis and Development Technologist (SENA) certification.
 The rest of the project was a voluntary and self-taught creation after SENA.

 ---

+## User Testing Flow (via Swagger UI)

+This section guides you through the basic flow to test the API step by step using Swagger UI.
+It assumes no frontend is available, and all actions will be performed through the documented endpoints.

+### 1. Sign Up

+**Endpoint:** `POST /api/v1/users/`
+Create a new user by providing the required fields.
+After registration, a verification email is automatically sent to the registered email address.

+### 2. Email Verification

+This is a required step after sign-up.

+- Copy the token from the email and paste it into the lock icon (top-right in Swagger UI) as a Bearer Token.
+- Then call: `POST /auth/verify-email`

+If you did not receive the email or need to resend it, you can use:

+- `POST /auth/send-verification-email` — to send again.
+- `POST /auth/resend-verification-email` — recommended when integrating with a frontend for safer resend control.

+### 3. Password Recovery (if needed)

+If you forget your password:

+1. Send a verification email to your registered email:
+   `POST /auth/send-verification-email`
+2. Copy the token from the email and verify it:
+   `POST /auth/verify-email-to-recover-password` (use lock icon for Bearer token)
+3. Update your password:
+   `PATCH /auth/password`
+4. Log in again:
+   `POST /auth/login` → You'll receive an accessToken.

+### 4. Authentication & Token Handling

+- Use the accessToken received from `POST /auth/login` in all subsequent endpoints (starting from `/workspaces`).
+- Paste the accessToken in the Swagger UI lock icon.
+- The token is valid for 1 hour.
+After that:
+  - You can log in again, or
+  - Refresh your token using:
+    `POST /auth/refresh-tokens` (uses cookie-stored refreshToken and returns a new accessToken)

+💡 In a frontend application, this token would be passed via the Authorization header using the Bearer scheme.

+### 5. Create Workspace & Project

+1. Create a workspace:
+   `POST /workspaces`
+2. Create a project (required to interact with the system):
+   `POST /workspaces/{workspaceId}/projects`
+   Optionally, set a background image URL.
+3. To update the background after creation:
+   `PATCH /workspaces/{workspaceId}/projects/{projectId}/background`

+### Quick Start for Testing the API

+If you want to test the API quickly, you can skip the steps related to adding members and managing teams.
+These features are entirely optional and depend on how you intend to use the system.
+To get started right away, jump directly to **Step 8** to begin creating lists and cards.
+This allows you to explore the core functionality of the API without additional setup.
+Perfect for quick testing in Swagger UI!

+### 6. Invite Members

+1. Add a member to the workspace:
+   `POST /workspaces/{workspaceId}/members`
+2. Add that member to the project:
+   `POST /workspaces/{workspaceId}/projects/{projectId}/members`

+### 7. Teams (Optional)

+If you'd like to work with teams:

+1. Create a team:
+   `POST /workspaces/{workspaceId}/teams`
+2. Add members to the team:
+   `POST /workspaces/{workspaceId}/teams/{teamId}/members`
+   (Only members already in the workspace can be added to teams or projects.)
+3. Assign a project to the team:
+   `POST /workspaces/{workspaceId}/teams/{teamId}/projects/{projectId}`
+   This will automatically add any missing team members to the project.

+### 8. Create Lists & Cards

+1. Create a list:
+   `POST /workspaces/{workspaceId}/projects/{projectId}/lists`
+2. Create a card within a list:
+   `POST /lists/{listId}/cards`
+   (Cards can represent tasks, goals, or phases — up to the user's definition.)

+### 9. Card Management

+1. Assign members to cards:
+   `POST /cards/{cardId}/members/{projectMemberId}`
+   (Only members of the project can be assigned.)
+2. Create labels (e.g., In Progress, Completed):
+   `POST /projects/{projectId}/cards/{cardId}/labels`
+3. Optionally change label visibility:
+   `PATCH /cards/{cardId}/labels/{labelId}/visibility`
+4. Add attachments (files or images):
+   `POST /cards/{cardId}/attachments`

+### 10. Checklists

+1. Create a checklist inside a card:
+   `POST /cards/{cardId}/checklists`
+2. Duplicate a checklist from another card in the same project:
+   `POST /cards/{cardId}/checklists/{checklistId}/copy`
+3. Add checklist items:
+   `POST /cards/{cardId}/checklists/{checklistId}/checklist-items`
+   (Optionally assign members during creation)
+4. Assign more members to a checklist item:
+   `POST /checklists/{checklistId}/checklist-items/{checklistItemId}/members`
+   (If member already assigned, the response will return an empty array.)

+### 11. Project Overview

+1. Get a full overview of your board:
+   `GET /workspaces/projects/{projectId}/board`
+2. Get detailed information about a specific card:
+   `GET /lists/{listId}/cards/{cardId}/information`

+### Additional Capabilities (Advanced Use Cases)

+The system supports advanced features such as:

+- Transferring ownership of workspaces, projects, or teams.
+- Promoting or demoting member roles.
+- Removing teams from projects with options to keep or remove team members from that project.

+---